SenMorgan/Air-Quality-Station/README.md

 <br>

+## Build and settings
+1. Install (if you haven't already) [PlatformIO](https://platformio.org/) extension for VS Code.
+2. Create a copy of `platformio_override.ini.example` and rename it to `platformio_override.ini`.
+3. Set your own values in `platformio_override.ini`.
+4. Update hardware and other settings in `lib/defs/def.h` file if needed.
+5. Build and upload the project to your ESP device using PlatformIO.

 ## BME680 Sensor
 The BME680 is a low-power gas, pressure, humidity and temperature sensor.
 The sensor is based on a metal oxide (MOX) gas sensor and an integrated heater.
 The heater is used to heat up the MOX gas sensor and to desorb VOCs from the sensor surface.